Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

 to achieve.

 So we must take some care is selecting values for Kf that make the PID tuning more efficient and reliable.
-We now consider _what are the units of Kf_?
-We know that PID values are multipliers for the error terms but since Kf is independent of the error, it makes sense that its meaning (and units) are different.
-CTRE docs, [Feed Forward, Kf](https://github.com/CrossTheRoadElec/Phoenix-Documentation/blob/master/README.md#feed-forward-kf), provide the following formula for selecting Kf.

-    Kf = ([Percent Output] * 1023) / [Velocity]

-Careful inspection reveals that Kf is expressed in percentage of motor-controller output/velocity.
-In other words, PctVbus/inches/second.
-Rewriting this we see:

-    [Percent Output] * 1023 = Kf * Velocity

-Recalling that internally velocity is expressed in encoder ticks/100ms, we conclude that useful _values_ for Kf are hardly intuitive.
-But leaving out some constants, we can think of it as the _power_ required to drive the motor at a particular speed.
+Since we understand that the purpose of Kf is to provide approximately the correct amount of power to achieve a target velocity we can think of it as Volts per Velocity.
+We'll delve more into the units for CTRE's Kf parameter below when the rubber hits the road.
+The CTRE Kf interface suggests the notion that a feedforward term can apply for _any velocity_.

-The apparent goal for this interface conveys the notion that a feedforward term can apply for _any velocity_.
-As we'll see below, this is inadequate for our requirements and so we must establish a _`different value of Kf for each target velocity`_.
+As we'll see below, this is not adequate for our requirements and so we must establish a _`different value of Kf for each target velocity`_.

-So the question for us is how do we know what values of Kf to choose and how do we write software to deliver new Kf values "continuously".
+The question for us, then, is how do we know what values of Kf to choose and how do we write software to deliver new Kf values "continuously".

 Since modeling an FRC drivetrain mathematically is not only difficult but